01/

 02/

-We’ve reduced equity beta and increased fixed income exposure as markets grapple with volatility, valuation risk, and macro uncertainty.
+Our positioning remains unchanged from last quarter, we have maintained a lower equity beta and remain neutral fixed income exposure (within a 40/30/30 framework) as markets grapple with latent inflation, valuation risk, and macro uncertainty.

 03/

-As we look ahead to the second half of 2025, our outlook tilts more defensively:
+As we look ahead to the second half of 2025, we remain defensively positioned:

-Equities: Maintain an underweight in North American developed market equities, down-shifting beta exposure, either directly through lowering long only equity exposure or rotating long-short equity allocations into market neutral allocations.
-We believe Emerging Markets show interesting opportunities with supportive monetary and fiscal policy conditions.
+Equities: Maintain an underweight in North American developed market equities, having down-shifted beta exposure earlier in the year via either directly lowering long only equity exposure or rotating long-short equity allocations into market neutral allocations.
+Continue to believe Emerging Markets show interesting opportunities with supportive monetary and fiscal policy conditions.

 Alternatives: Continue to be our highest-conviction area.
-Diversifiers and inflation-oriented strategies remain overweight and is expected to benefit in navigating geopolitically volatile and policy-sensitive regimes.
+Diversifiers and inflation-oriented strategies remain overweight and are expected to benefit in navigating geopolitically volatile and policy-sensitive regimes.

-We have moved to underweight within equities with a focus to ex-North American markets.
-Beta exposure has been reduced, and we’ve tilted more heavily toward market neutral strategies that we believe are better positioned to benefit from heightened dispersion and lower market directionality.
+We have remained underweight within equities with a focus to ex-North American markets.
+Beta exposure has been reduced, and we’ve tilted more heavily toward market neutral equity strategies that we believe are better positioned to benefit from heightened dispersion and potentially volatile market directionality.

-Within fixed income, we began the year underweight due to inflation concerns and tight credit spreads.
-For second half of 2025, we’ve shifted to a more neutral position.
-With inflation momentum waning and rate volatility becoming a larger concern, we view high-quality active fixed income strategies are somewhat attractive for navigating interest rate risk.
-The tightening of credit spreads to very narrow ranges leave us wary of credit exposure.
+Within fixed income, we continue to monitor inflation concerns and tight credit spreads, but remain neutral to a 30% strategic allocation in the asset class.
+With latent inflation impulses and rate volatility becoming a larger concern, we view high-quality active fixed income strategies as somewhat attractive for navigating interest rate risk.
+We remain wary of long-only credit exposure given the ongoing tightness of credit spreads and believe investors focused purely on yield-seeking should seek diversification via quality active managers in the credit space.

 (*) Annualized performance.